 We maintain a page on Facebook where we publish information and updates about the credit union for members and other people and organisations who are interested in what we do.
 This information is available to anyone who views our page.

-We also allow people to 'like' our page.
 Liking our page means that when we publish new content to our Facebook page the person who has liked the page is more likely to be shown that content.
-We may also pay Facebook to 'boost' our content, which means that people who like our page are even more likely to see it.